Bill4Time/mongo-fast-join/README.md

         }
     )
     .join({
-        joinCollection: db.collection("comments"),
+        joinCollection: db.collection("products"),
-        //respect the dot notation, multiple keys can be specified in this array
+        //respects the dot notation, multiple keys can be specified in this array
-        leftKeys: ["comment_ids"],
+        leftKeys: ["product_id"],
         //This is the key of the document in the right hand document
-        rightKeyPropertyPaths: ["_id"],
+        rightKeys: ["_id"],
         //This is the new subdocument that will be added to the result document
-        newKey: "comments",
+        newKey: "product"
-        pageSize: 25,//would recommend experimenting, to find the best size })
+    })
     .join({
         //say that we want to get the users that commented too
-        joinCollection: db.collection("users"),
+        joinCollection: db.collection("manufacturers"),
         //This is cool, you can join on the new documents you add to the source document
-        leftKeys: ["comments.userId", "comments.userName"],
-        rightKeyPropertyPaths: ["_id", "name"],
+        leftKeys: ["product.manufacturer_id"],//This field accepts many keys, which amounts to a composite key
+        rightKeys: ["_id"],
         //unfortunately, as of now, you can only add subdocuments at the root level, not to arrays of subdocuments
-        newKey: "users_participating",
-        pageSize: 25
-    })
+        newKey: "manufacturer"//The upside is that this serve the majority of cases })
     //Call exec to run the compiled query and catch any errors and results, in the callback .exec(function (err, items) {
         console.log(items);
     });

 ```

-The resulting document should have 10000 blog posts with the comments and participating users attached to each relevant
+The resulting document should have 10000 sales records with the product sold and manufaturer info attached to each sale
-post in a structure like this:
+in a structure like this:

 ```

 {
-    title: "The title of the hypothetical blog post",
-    body: "The body of the hypothetical blog post"
-    date: "tomorrow",//isoDate format!
-    comment_ids: [1],

-    comments: {//LOOK: This subdocument will be an object if there is only one match and an array if there are many matches
     _id: 1,
-        userId: "someId",
-        userName: "Grizzly Adams"
+    product_id: 2,
+    product: {
+        _id: 2,
+        manufacturer_id: 3
+        name: "Wooden Spoon"
     },
-    users_participating: {
+    manufacturer: {
-        _id: "someId",
+        _id: 3,
-        name: "Grizzly Adams"
+        name: "Betty Crocker"
     }
 }

 ```